 The Council (members and officers) monitor key performance indicators on a regular basis (including through various fora such as Executive, Performance Clinics, Overview & Scrutiny Committees, Health and Wellbeing Board).
-We use performance management to improve services for local communities.
-Members and officers use this process to drive continuous improvement to help increase efficiency.
-Performance management is also used to ensure policy decisions are being implemented and that customers are receiving the standard of service they expect at a cost that represents good value for money.
+We use performance management to improve services

 Bedford Borough Council follows the sector-led approach in order to deliver effective performance management and accountability and therefore our emphasis is primarily focused on outcomes.
-As part of our transformation programme we are currently in the process of developing business intelligence dashboards which aim to transform data from many sources into insight and will ultimately incorporate predictive analytics to better understand the impact of policy on service planning.